 The probation Period is significantly Less.

 Before 2021 a wet reckless plea deal was not so good.
 It was almost the same as a DUI.
 DUIs carry a 3 year period of probation.
 If you got a wet reckless then you would have to do a 3 year probation period as well.
-However a Wet Reckless after 2021has the advantage of a shorter probation time, The time is now only 1 year of probation which can help people if they are moving out of state after a DUI.
+However a Wet Reckless after 2021 has the advantage of a shorter probation time, The time is now only 1 year of probation which can help people if they are moving out of state after a DUI.

 Why Should I Plead To a Wet Reckless Charge?